DIABETES AND EATING DISORDERS

 Diabetes in Children, Young adults and older people

-Type 1 diabetes mellitus is a condition in which the body has mistaken its own insulin producing cells to be a foreign or enemy germ cells.
+Type 1 diabetes mellitus is a condition in which the body has mistaken its own pancreas to contain foreign or enemy germ cells.
 The body then tries to kill these foreign or enemy cells through the actions of the immune system.
-When enough Insulin producing cells have been destroyed, the body can no longer make enough insulin to maintain normal glucose levels, and the body gradually develops Type 1 diabetes mellitus.
+When enough pancreatic cells have been destroyed, the body gradually develops Type 1 diabetes mellitus.

 Type 2 Diabetes used to be only seen in middle aged adults, but in recent years, we find that younger and younger individuals are developing this form of diabetes , and children as young as 10 yrs old can develop this form of diabetes.
 It is associated with a pigmentation at the back of the neck called Acanthosis nigricans